-BigQuery is a highly-scalable, highly-distributed, low-cost analytics OLAP data warehouse capable of achieving a scan rate of over 1TB/sec.
+BigQuery is a highly-scalable, highly-distributed, low-cost analytics OLAP data warehouse capable of achieving a scan rate of over 1 TB/sec.
 It is a fully-managed service; computational nodes are spun up for each query entered in the system.

-To get started with BigQuery you create a dataset within your project, load data into a table, and execute a query.
-The process of loading data can be simplified by using streaming ingestion from Cloud Pub/Sub and Dataflow, loading data from Cloud Storage, or using the output from a processing job run on Dataflow or Dataproc.
+To get started with BigQuery you create a dataset in your project, load data into a table, and execute a query.
+The process of loading data can be simplified by using streaming ingestion from Pub/Sub and Dataflow, loading data from Cloud Storage, or by using the output from a processing job run on Dataflow or Dataproc.
 BigQuery can import CSV, Avro and JSON data formats and includes support for nested and repeated items in JSON.

 All data in BigQuery is accessed over an encrypted channel and encrypted at rest.
 BigQuery is covered by Google's compliance programs including SOC, PCI, ISO 27001 and HIPAA, so it can be used to handle and query sensitive information.
-Access to data is controlled through customer-owned ACLs.
+Access to data is controlled through your ACLs.

 BigQuery calculates billing charges along two independent dimensions: queries and storage.
-Storing data in BigQuery is comparable in cost with storing data in Google Cloud Storage, which means you don't need to choose between keeping log data in a bucket and in BigQuery.
-There is no upper limit to the amount of data than can be stored in BigQuery, in addition, if tables are not edited for 90 days, the price of storage for that table drops by 50%.
+Storing data in BigQuery is comparable in cost with storing data in Cloud Storage, which means you don't need to choose between keeping log data in a bucket and in BigQuery.
+There is no upper limit to the amount of data that can be stored in BigQuery, in addition, if tables are not edited for 90 days, the price of storage for that table drops by 50%.

 As a fully-managed service, BigQuery automates tasks such as infrastructure maintenance windows and data vacuuming.
 To improve the design of your queries, you can examine the query plan explanation of any given query.
 Data is stored in a columnar format, which is optimized for large-scale aggregations and data processing.
 In addition, BigQuery has built-in support for time-series partitioning of data.
 From a design perspective, this means you could design your loading activity to use a timestamp and then target queries in a particular date partition.
 Because BigQuery query charges are based on the amount of data scanned, proper partitioning of data can greatly improve query efficiency and reduce cost.

 Running queries on BigQuery can be done using standard SQL, which is compliant with SQL 2011 and has extensions to support querying nested and repeated data.
-There is a rich set of built-in functions and operators natively available within BigQuery, and support for user-defined functions (UDFs).
+There is a rich set of built-in functions and operators natively available in BigQuery, and support for user-defined functions (UDFs).

-User analysis—Ingest large amounts of user generated activity (adtech, clickstream, game telemetry) and determine user behavior and characteristics.
+User analysis: Ingest large amounts of user-generated activity (adtech, clickstream, game telemetry) and determine user behavior and characteristics.

-Device and Operational metrics—Collect streaming information from IT systems, IoT devices, and so on. and analyze data for trends and variations.
+Device and operational metrics: Collect streaming information from IT systems, IoT devices, and so on. and analyze data for trends and variations.